 - Does the business have an established brand and reputation to protect?
 Although we often hear about big names involved in large scale data breaches, it is reasonable to say that a business with a lot to lose will make more effort to protect your data than those are here today and gone tomorrow.

 - How did you arrive at the website?
 If it was in response an advert, did it create a sense of urgency such as offering something at a discount that is only available today?
 There is always a reason why someone wants you to make a decision quickly.
 Businesses wishing to establish themselves in the marketplace will be happy for you to make your own decision in your own time.

 - Has this business been involved in security incidents and loss of data?
 Information is often available about such events on the Internet and easy to find with search engines.

 Being suspicious can be a healthy attitude to take.
-An important point is to avoid impulse-buying scenarios.
-Ask yourself, if you didn’t know you needed ‘this’ yesterday, do you really need it right now?
+Avoid impulse-buying scenarios.
+Ask yourself, if you didn’t know you needed ‘this’ yesterday, do you need it right now?
 It won’t hurt to take your time, speak to other peoples, think about it more, sleep on it, and make a decision later.

 Last year I wrote an article called ‘The Website Credibility Test’ which contains more information relating to this article.

 Robert is an information security consultant with over 20 years of experience across various organisations, both in the United Kingdom and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
 Contact Robert directly through Linked In.